kororaproject/website/upstream/client/README.md

 #### Removing Repos
 The general usage for removing repos from templates is described as:
 ```
-cnvs repo rm [user:]template repo
+cnvs repo rm [user:]template repo_name
 ```

 ```
 cnvs repo rm firnsy:htpc rpmfusion
 ```

 ### Machines
 The following commands allow adding, removing and updating Canvas machines that are assigned templates.
 Machines are your configured Canvas systems that can be managed and easily synchronised with your latest configurations.

 Machines have a 1-to-1 link with a Canvas template.
-For example you may assign your HTPC to a personalised template called `htpc`.
+For example, you may assign your HTPC to a personalised template called `htpc`.
 Alternatively you may assign your laptop and desktop to your `all-my-favourite-things` template, any changes you make to the template would then be easily reflected on both your laptop and desktop computer.

 #### Command Overview
 The following commands are available for the management of Canvas machines:
 ```
 cnvs machine add|update [user:]name [--description=] [--location=] [--name=] [--template=]
 cnvs machine rm [user:]name
-cnvs machine diff [user:]name
+cnvs machine diff [user:]name [--output=path]
 cnvs machine sync [user:]name [--pull [[user:]template]] | --push [user:]template]
 cnvs machine cmd [user:]name command arg1 arg2 ... argN
 ```